LeoMarche24/GDEH_Project/README.md

 ## Suggested Workflow for Reviewers

+0. Run the procedure in **smoothing_analysis/**.
+Not reccomanded if not used to the fdapde library.
 1. Run **PreProcessingDataTurismo.R** to build the cleaned dataset (`Data_Presenze.csv`) and pilot CSVs for QGIS.
 2. Run **Exposure_1.R** to verify the pilot exposure maps and aggregation logic.
 3. Run **Exposure_Full.R** to generate the full daily series, perform Functional PCA, and produce all figures used in the report.